© 2026 WNIJ and WNIU

 After that, the community will have a chance try out some book presses.

-“Simultaneously with some paper marbling," she said, "and also a space for people to make cards, graduation cards, Mother's Day cards, thank you cards.”
+"Simultaneously with some paper marbling," she said, "and also a space for people to make cards — graduation cards, Mother's Day cards, thank you cards."

 The NIU BookLab showcase takes place on Wednesday, April 29, at the university's Founders Library.

-Yvonne covers artistic, cultural, and spiritual expressions in the COVID-19 era.
-This could include how members of community cultural groups are finding creative and innovative ways to enrich their personal lives through these expressions individually and within the context of their larger communities.
-Boose is a recent graduate of the Illinois Media School and returns to journalism after a career in the corporate world.
+Yvonne covers arts, culture and spiritual expression, including how members of community cultural groups are finding creative and innovative ways to enrich their personal lives through these expressions individually and within the context of their larger communities.
+She is a graduate of the Illinois Media School.
+Boose also hosts of "Poetically Yours" on WNIJ.